SteveC-SoC/TossACoinTo/README.md

 Running multiple functions onClick, this needs to be inside a seperate function that calls the functions you want ran onClick, see Button component

 There is a delay in the coinface being updated which is affecteing the results, it is one move behind
+Checked Stack and a call to setState isn't synchronous.
+It creates a "pending state transition."
+I need to explicitly pass the new input value as part of the event being raised